Maneater (Nelly Furtado song): Music structure and composition

 "Maneater" is an uptempo song that combines 1980s electro synths and a more dance-oriented beat.
 The uptempo song has prominent rock and synthpop influences and is lyrically related to how people become "hot on themselves" when dancing in their underwear in front of a mirror.
 She stated: "[It] truly has a life of its own; it makes you move."
 The song has a dance tempo and is composed in the key of B flat minor, following a basic chord progression of Gb-Fm-Ab-Bbm.

-Media sources compared it to the 1982 Hall & Oates single of the same name, which Furtado has cited as an influence on the song.
+Media sources compared "Maneater" to the 1982 Hall & Oates single of the same name, which Furtado has cited as an influence on her song.
 Daryl Hall was not pleased about the song; in an interview at SXSW in 2008, he called Furtado's song "theft."
 He quoted his own song in the interview, singing "Oh-ho, here she comes, watch out boy, she'll steal your song."